 For the ribbon tassels that hang from his jacket pocket we simply cut different pieces of ribbon and attached them with a safety pin to the jacket.

 The rest of the costume was pieced together from items that we purchased at a thrift store.
 I found a thrift store pinkish blouse with lace cuffs we glued on from a thrift camisole.

 The suede jacket was found at the thrift store as well and could easily be switched out for a thrift store blazer.
 We glued thin brown ribbon onto the jacket to recreate the detail in the jacket.

 My husband actually wore the same costume a couple years prior to this and we found him some pants that we cut a little too short and added the excess material to the bottom of the hem to make them more bell shaped.

 It’s difficult to see from the picture, but we also cut holes in the bottom of a pair of old argyle socks and used them as fingerless gloves.

 The material for the scarf around my neck, as well as the fabric to create the hat and sash on the hat was all found at the fabric store.
 This costume is SO much fun and not too time consuming to put together.

-Have fun creating!!
+Have fun creating your Mad Hatter makeup and costume to complete your look.
 And remember… we’re all mad here 😉